SO(4)-symmetry of mechanical systems with 3 degrees of freedom: Acknowledgements

-S.B. is grateful for support to the grant NYUAD-065, S.K. is grateful to Russian Fund for Basic Research (grant No.~${\text{17-02-00317}}$) for partial support of this work.
-S.K. is grateful also to I.V.Tyutin and A.E.Shabad for useful discussions.
+Authors are grateful to I.V.Tyutin and A.E.Shabad for useful discussions.
+S.K. is grateful to Russian Fund for Basic Research (grant No.~${\mathrm{17-02-00317}}$) for partial support of this work.
+S.B. was supported by the grant NYUAD-065.